freeCodeCamp/freeCodeCamp/guide/english/typography/upper-and-lower-case/index.md

 ## Lowercase:
 a b c d e f g h i j k l m n o p q r s t u v w x y z

+### Important take away's
 Capitalization is important for the following reasons:
-- Passwords: passwords are case sensitive, so capitalization add an extra level of security.
+- Passwords: passwords are case sensitive, so capitalization add an extra level of security
 - Measurements: When dealing with computer measurement, and other measurements, capitalization is important for identifying the exact type of measurement.
-For example, "Mb" (short for Megabit) and "MB" (short for Megabyte) are two different types of measurements with different values.
+For example, "Mb" (short for Megabit) and "MB" (short for Megabyte) are two different types of measurements with different values
 - Commands
-- File names, directories and paths.
+- File names, directories and paths
+-Each letter can be represented by it's unique unicode value

 #### More Information:
 <a href='https://www.computerhope.com/jargon/u/uppercase.htm'>Computer Hope</a> <br>